pjstirling/pjs-yaclml/README.md

 There are several ways to send output to YACLML, these symbols all live in the "<" package (which is intended to evoke html syntax, I LOVE common-lisp naming flexibility):

+1. (<:!doctype-html) Outputs the html5 doctype
-1. (<:AS-IS (&rest forms)) This PRINCs each form unchanged to output
+2. (<:AS-IS (&rest forms)) This PRINCs each form unchanged to output
-2. (<:AS-HTML (&rest forms)) This first PRINCs (if required) each form to produce a string, then html-encodes it, before sending it to output.
+3. (<:AS-HTML (&rest forms)) This first PRINCs (if required) each form to produce a string, then html-encodes it, before sending it to output.
-3. An html form; by which is meant a lisp form starting with a symbol, from the "<" package, that names an html element.
+4. An html form; by which is meant a lisp form starting with a symbol, from the "<" package, that names an html element.
 Attributes may be specified by keyword-value pairs, For boolean attributes use T as the value.
 If the value provided for an attribute is NIL it will be completely absent from the output.
-4. Strings lexically within an html form will be interpreted as if they were inside an <:AS-HTML form.
+5. Strings lexically within an html form will be interpreted as if they were inside an <:AS-HTML form.

 YACLML will attempt to aggressively coalesce output calls by macroexpanding each sub-form and flattening PROGNs.
 You may access this functionality by wrapping code in a PJS-YACLML:HTML-BLOCK form.